 Davis Center, Grand Maple Ballroom, University of Vermont

-- All Participants must have been enrolled in a Computer Science course at UVM or be an active CS or Data Science, Major or Minor during the 2016 calendar year (Jan to Dec).
+- All Participants must have been enrolled in a Computer Science course at UVM or be an active CS Major or Minor during the 2015 calendar year (Jan 1 to Dec 9).

 - Group or individual projects are allowed.

 - You may enter more than one project but you cannot present more than one project in a time slot.
 It is your responsibility to confirm you have not been assigned to present more than one project at a time.